US to deploy heavy weapons on NATO's eastern flank

 "While we do not seek a cold, let alone a hot war with Russia, we will defend our allies," Carter added.

-"The American move sends a signal to both Russia, US allies and other global powers that the US is a leading global military power able to counter Russian threats in the region -- that it's not a power in decline," Marcin Terlikowski, a security analyst with the Polish Institute of International Affairs (PISM), told AFP.
+"The American move sends a signal to Russia, US allies and other global powers that the US is a leading global military power able to counter Russian threats in the region -- that it's not a power in decline," Marcin Terlikowski, a security analyst with the Polish Institute of International Affairs (PISM), told AFP.

 The US announcement comes as NATO vowed Monday to step up its military presence in eastern Europe against the backdrop of the conflict in Ukraine.